freqtrade/freqtrade/docs/hyperopt.md

 ### Understand Hyperopt Stoploss results

-If you are optimizing stoploss values, your result will look as follows and include stoploss:
+If you are optimizing stoploss values (i.e. if optimization search-space contains 'all' or 'stoploss'), your result will look as follows and include stoploss:

 ```
 Best result: